nus-cs2103-AY2223S1/ip/docs/README.md

 Example of usage:
 `find cs`

-Note that this feature is not case sensitive.
-Thus, searching for 'cs' will also bring up results containing 'CS'
+Note that this feature is not case-sensitive.
+Thus, searching for 'cs' will also bring up results containing 'CS'.

 Expected outcome:
 ```